 High-resolution breast ultrasound is a non-invasive screening that may be requested if you have dense breasts and are at a higher risk of breast cancer, or if the mammogram showed an abnormality.
 Ultrasound creates pictures of the breast tissue using sound waves instead of X-rays.
 These pictures show the breast tissue in different orientations to provide a better picture of dense breast tissue.

 Many physicians prefer a breast MRI in addition to a mammogram, especially for patients with a 20 to 25% or higher lifetime risk for breast cancer.
-A breast MRI captures multiple images of your breast, using magnets instead of radiation to capture the images.
+A breast MRI captures multiple images of your breast, using magnets and radiofrequency waves to capture the images.
 Breast MRI images are combined, using a computer, to create detailed pictures.
 Before the MRI, a dye (contrast agent) is injected through an intravenous (IV) line in your arm to make an abnormality easier to see.
 There are studies underway to determine if the residual contrast stays in other parts of the body.

-A breast MRI may be used with a mammogram as a breast cancer screening tool:
+A breast MRI may be used with a mammogram as a breast cancer screening tool for people:

 For women who have had a mastectomy for cancer and a breast implant, a mammogram is not done on that side because the chances of cancer are minimal.
 With symptoms, the breast MRI is a better option.